-The Komodo Island National Park in Indonesia is one of the best places I have gone scuba diving.
-Having dived in a few amazing places before, including world-famous Pulau Sipadan in Malaysia, I was a bit fearful that it would be hard to impress me anymore.
-The Komodo Islands definitely proved to me that there are plenty of wonders left to see under the waves.
+Having dived in a few amazing places before, including world-famous Pulau Sipadan in Malaysia, I was beginning to worry that it would be hard to impress me anymore.
+But the Komodo Islands proved to me that there are plenty of wonders left to see under the waves.
 It’s a place of staggering beauty, and the dive sites around the the islands are some of the best I’ve been.

 WATCH: Highlights from diving Batu Balong and Sabayar Kecil.